-The targeted groups are individuals underrepresented in the biomedical and behavioral sciences (see the PREP Program Announcement for more details).
+The targeted groups are individuals underrepresented in the biomedical sciences (see the PREP Program Announcement for more details).
 The impact of PREP on the institutional student demographics should be provided in renewal applications using the data above and should compare the numbers before and after the PREP grant was awarded.

 Q. What will happen to the application if an assessment plan is lacking?

 A. Applications submitted without an assessment or evaluation plan and plans to track the career path of the PREP participants will be considered noncompliant and will not be reviewed.